-Sequences and series of functions, Pointwise and uniform convergence, Uniform norm, Cauchy general principle for uniform convergence of series of functions, Weierstrass M-test; Power series, Radius and interval of convergence, Power series expansions of e^x , $\sin x$, $\cos x$ and their properties.
-Riemann integration and examples, Integrability of continuous and monotone functions.
+Sequences and series of functions, Pointwise and uniform convergence, Uniform norm, Cauchy general principle for uniform convergence of series of functions, Weierstrass M-test; Definition of power series, Radius and interval of convergence, Power series expansions for $\exp(x)$, $\sin x$ and $\cos x$ and their properties.
+Riemann Integration and examples, Integrability of continuous and monotone functions.